Surface polarization strongly influences electrostatics in a nonlocal medium: Conclusion

 \section{Conclusion}

 A central finding of our work is the unexpected role of the polarization boundary condition in influencing the sign of the electrical potential in the far field, as illustrated in our discussion of Figs. (\ref{fig:PNL}) and (\ref{fig:potDist}).
-This observation may have important ramifications for the counterintuitive and apparently anomalous experimental reports of ``like-charge attraction'' in the literature over the last several decades.
+This observation may have important ramifications for the counterintuitive and apparently anomalous experimental reports of ``like-charge attraction'' in the literature over the past several decades.
+Attraction between non-identical but electrically like-charged objects may emerge as a natural consequence of this theoretical view, for experimentally meaningful values of all parameters.
 By the same token, ``opposite-charge repulsion'' may also be expected.
-Thus attraction between non-identical but electrically like-charged objects in fact emerges as a natural consequence of this theoretical view, for experimentally meaningful values of all parameters.
-These results also support the possibility of experimentally observing non-zero electrophoretic mobilities as well as far-field attraction or repulsion for electrically net charge-neutral objects and surfaces \cite{egawa1999,silbert2012,chibowski2016}.
+These results also support the possibility of experimentally observing non-zero electrophoretic mobilities as well as far-field attraction or repulsion for formally net charge-neutral objects and surfaces \cite{egawa1999,silbert2012,chibowski2016}.